ELKHMISSI/RSDK/README.md

 ## RSDK

-RSDK or R SuDoKu is an R package developed for the project of R programmation in the master 1 SSD (Statistiques et sciences des donnés),faculty of science Montpellier.
+RSDK or R SuDoKu is an R package developed for the project of R programming in the master 1 SSD (Statistiques et sciences des donnés),faculty of science Montpellier.
 The package contains a shiny application that we can play sudoku on it .

 ---

-### What is backtraking algorithm?
+### What is backtracking algorithm?

 <https://en.wikipedia.org/wiki/Backtracking>